droberts215/bookapp/README.md

 * Edit a book's web link, read count, and last read date

 To-do list:
-* Format the lastReadDate value to remove the time
+* Format the lastReadDate value to remove the time string
+* Add user functionality to individualize reading history logging.
+Users will still share a common book database to save server memory but the readCount and lastReadDate values will be nested in a readLog array that stores them per user.
+* Login and register pages once user functionality is added
 * Graphical representation of book list data - bubble, radial, heat graph?
-* Add user functionality to individualize reading history logging - will still share a common book database but the readCount and lastReadDate values will be nested in a readLog array that stores them by user
-* Login and register pages after user functionality is added
 * Other fun and moderately useful things ...

 ## Status
 Project is: _in progress_

 ## Credits
-* Mongo,Express,NodeJS config and coding references:
+* Mongo, Express, & NodeJS config and coding references:
   * https://www.youtube.com/watch?v=wtIvu085uU0
   * "Express In Action" by Evan M. Hahn
 * MERN stack config and coding reference: https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1